 Dr. Sidney Arthur King was born in Kingsville (Essex County), Ontario on the 23rd of January, 1844.
 Dr. King was the youngest of 4 children born to James King and the former Sarah Perry.
-His father was the founder of Kingsville who worked as a Customs Collector.
+His father was the founder of Kingsville and worked as a Customs Collector.
 Dr. King’s siblings were; James Workman King, Helena Ada King and Alfred King.

 Dr. King graduated M.D. from Victoria College in Coburg in 1867 and commenced the practice of medicine in Kingsville.
 Dr. King was known to travel into Chatham-Kent to attend to patients in Raleigh Twp and Romney Twp.

 Dr. King married Esther Wigle in Kingsville on the 11th of June 1872.
 She was born in 1850 in Gosfield Twp, (Essex County), Ontario.
-She was the 4th of 8 children born to Solomon Wigle and the former Ann Isler.
+She was the 4th of 8 children born to Solomon Wigle and the former Ann Iler.
 Her father represented Essex County in the Ontario legislature from 1867 until 1871.
 Mr. Wigle also served as Reeve for Gosfield Twp and he served as a Warden for Essex County.
 Mrs. King grew up on a farm and her siblings were; Lewis Wigle, Gordon Wigle, Alfred Wigle, Elihu Wigle (who died of a fever at the age of 17), Angus Wigle, Ernest Solomon Wigle and Ella Wigle (who died of tuberculosis at the age of 16).
 Mrs. King’s mother died on the 16th of September, 1876 at the age of 50.
 Her father married Maria (Funk) Schwenk in Philadelphia, Pennsylvania on the 11th of June, 1878.
 They did not have any children.
 In the latter part of his life, Mr. and Mrs. Wigle moved into Kingsville.
 He was the Gosfield Township Treasurer until his death in 1898.